longview/SonyMDRemote/Readme.md

 The protocol has no escape sequences, and the start and stop bytes are also valid payload data, _I don't like this.._

 As such, you do need stateful decoder that reads the packet length to determine when to stop and process data.
 The good news is that communications appear to be pretty reliable.

+Timestamps use a 2-digit year so we assume anything with a year greater than the current 2-digit year is from 19xx.

 ### Minor Stuff
 There's no way to read back the "Auto Pause" flag once you set it, you just have to know.
 This program does not store that, so if you flag auto pause and restart, it will disable auto pause on initial connection to synchronize the MD and program states.